Alejogb1/job-board/blog-data/what-causes-the-unknown-alias-default-error-in-psychbadalias.md

 id: "what-causes-the-unknown-alias-default-error-in-psychbadalias"
 ---

-Let's tackle this one.
+one.
 I've seen this particular error pop up more than a few times over the years, and it’s usually a telltale sign of something amiss in how you’re handling aliases during yaml processing with ruby's `psych` library.
-It's not a particularly *difficult* issue to resolve, once you understand the nuances of how `psych` manages aliases, but it can be frustrating at first encounter.
+It's not a particularly _difficult_ issue to resolve, once you understand the nuances of how `psych` manages aliases, but it can be frustrating at first encounter.

 Essentially, the “Unknown alias: default” error, thrown specifically by `Psych::BadAlias`, stems from attempting to reference an alias that either doesn't exist or has been encountered out of order during the parsing process. `Psych`, like other yaml parsers, allows for the use of anchors and aliases to avoid repeating the same data structure multiple times in a document.
 An anchor (`&some_anchor`) marks a particular node in the yaml tree, while an alias (`*some_anchor`) references that previously marked node.
 The parser processes the yaml document sequentially, and this sequential nature is crucial to understanding the problem.
 The error occurs when `psych` tries to resolve an alias (`*default`, in your case) before it has encountered a corresponding anchor (`&default`).